 By making each phase a manageable combination of spend categories, business processes and organizational entities, you can closely control the scope of each mini project, measuring results and making refinements as you go.

 How do we organize for both early and sustained results?

 With a clear understanding of the inter-relationship between the Purchase-to-Pay and Source-to-Contract, it is easy for these two important processes to progress in parallel:

 - A Purchase-to-Pay Stream can establish the framework to capture savings from all the opportunities created in Source-to-Contract.
-The Purchase-to-Pay Stream also focuses on realisation of the significant efficiency gains to be had in AP.
+The Purchase-to-Pay Stream also focuses on realization of the significant efficiency gains to be had in AP.

 Where do we start?

-Most successful Spend Management initiatives are a joint effort between an organisation’s Senior Financial Executive and Senior Procurement Executive.
+Most successful Spend Management initiatives are a joint effort between an organization’s Senior Financial Executive and Senior Procurement Executive.
 The basic steps for getting started are much like those for any other important effort: